XedaHQ/xeda/README.md

-# SASH: Simulate and Synthesize HDL!
+# XEDA: Simplified X-target X-tool X-HDL Simulation and Synthesis Framework

 A simuplified automation for simulation and synthesis of hardware designs.
 Simplifying use of commercial and open-source EDA tools, targeting FPGA devices and ASIC fabrication.